sumandhamala/Git-documentations/Git_Github_TipsTrick.md

     - git commit -am "Description of the changes"
     - git push
     - git chekout master
+    - git checkout -b <branch_name>: Its a new way to create the branch if it does not exist.
+It depends on the refrence branch like if you are in main than it will create a brance refencing the main branch
     - git branch -D/d <branch_name> (-d will give warning that the branch is not fully merged so use -D)
     - git push origin --delete <branch_name>
   ```